Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Related Works

 Cellular automata have long served as testbeds for studying open-ended evolution, from Conway's Game of Life \citep{adamatzky2010game} to Langton's self-replicating loops \citep{langton1984self} and Beer's exploration of autopoiesis \citep{beer2004}.
-Sayama's work on evolving ecosystems \citep{sayama1999} and genetic evolution in cellular automata \citep{salzberg2004} pioneered approaches for encoding and propagating information.
+Sayama's work on evolving ecosystems \citep{sayama1999} and genetic evolution in CAs \citep{salzberg2004} pioneered approaches for encoding and propagating information.

-Lenia \citep{chan2018lenia} extended the Game of Life into the continuous domain, generating diverse lifelike patterns.
-Several variants exist aimed to promote open-ended evolution, such as Chan's model with localized parameters (akin to genes) \citep{chan2023large}, and Flow Lenia, which, in addition to localized parameters, also incorporates mass conservation, shown to increase evolutionary activity \citep{hickinbotham2015conservation}.
+Lenia \citep{chan2018lenia} generalized the Game of Life to the continuous domain, generating diverse life-like patterns.
+Several variants aim to promote open-ended evolution, such as Chan's model with localized parameters (akin to genes) \citep{chan2023large}, and Flow Lenia~\citep{plantec2023flow}, which, in addition to local parameters (i.e., local update rules), also incorporates mass conservation, shown to increase evolutionary activity \citep{hickinbotham2015conservation}.